-The state of Washington is continuing to lead the charge towards gun safety reforms as the state passed a ballot to place extreme risk protection orders that gives family members and law enforcement the right to petition a court to remove firearms from dangerous individuals.
+Washington is continuing to lead the charge towards gun safety reforms as the state passed a ballot to place extreme risk protection orders that give family members and law enforcement the right to petition a court to remove firearms from dangerous individuals.
 This is an example of a common-sense gun law that could potentially prevent mass shootings throughout Washington and – if nationally implemented – the entire country.

 2017 Gun Law Reforms

-- Background checks for firearm transfers between private parties
+Background checks for firearm transfers between private parties

-- Firearm dealers must obtain a state license and impose background checks on all employees
+Firearm dealers must obtain a state license and impose background checks on all employees

-- The requirement of all firearms dealers to have a license in order to transfer ammunition
+The requirement of all firearms dealers to have a license in order to transfer ammunition

-- The applicant’s concealed pistol license is in a revoked status
+Your concealed pistol license is in a revoked status

-- He or she is subject to a court order or injunction regarding firearms
+You are subject to a court order or injunction regarding firearms

-- He or she has been ordered to forfeit a firearm under RCW 9.41.098 (e) within a year before filing an application to carry a concealed pistol
+You have been ordered to forfeit a firearm under RCW 9.41.098 (e) within a year before filing an application to carry a concealed pistol

 Needless to say, the gun laws in Washington are stringent and rather complicated.
 One of the more controversial aspects of the state’s gun laws deals with concealed carry.